ralf-r-r/udagram_microservice/README.md

-# Udagram microservice
+# Feed webapp microservice

-This repo contains the udagram application.
+This repo contains a webapp that allows to create feed and upload items.
+The webapp is usesa microservice architecture with lean services.
 The micro service application is made of two backend services, a reverse proxy and a frontend.
-The code can be found in the following folders:
+The code is organized as following:

-- The feed backend code is in the folder backend-feed
+- backend-feed: endpoints for creating feeds and uploading files
-- The user backend code is in the folder backend-user
+- backend-user: endpoint for authenticati
-- The frontend code is in the folder frontend
+- frontend: the frontend implemented with ionic
-- The reverse proxy config is in the fodler reverseproxy
+- reverseproxy: nginx reverse proxy
-- Kubernetes deployment.yaml and service.yaml fiels are in the folder eks
+- eks: Kubernetes deployment files